 Abraham Lincoln Wolf, son of Abraham N. and Sarah Wolf, went on to live a long full life with his wife, Nora (Cherington Wolf), as did Fred E. Schaffer, the grandson of Abraham N. Wolf and son of Nora (Wolf) Shaffer and Richard Schaffer.

 Abraham Lincoln Wolf and his wife, Nora, were each laid to rest at Reeds Cemetery in Stouchsburg, Berks County, Pennsylvania after their respective deaths in 1948 and 1960.

 Fred E. Schaffer married and made a life in Arkansas with Aida M. (Cressman) Schaffer.
 Aida passed away in 1978; Fred followed her in death in 1982.
 They rest now in that state in the Garden of Memories Cemetery in Charleston, Franklin County.

 1. “Archie Schaffer Killed in France.”
 Allentown, Pennsylvania: The Allentown Democrat, 16 October 1918.

 2. Bates, Samuel P. History of Pennsylvania Volunteers, 1861-5, vol. 1.
 Harrisburg, Pennsylvania: B. Singerly, State Printer, 1869.

 3. Civil War Veterans’ Card File, 1861-1866.
 Harrisburg, Pennsylvania: Pennsylvania State Archives.

-13. Abraham N. Wolf, in The Centennial Awards: Announcements of the Judges, in The New York Times.
-New York, New York: 28 September 1876.
+14. Abraham N. Wolf, in The Centennial Awards: Announcements of the Judges.
+New York, New York: The New York Times, 28 September 1876.